-- a. fully blocking all access to either TERMINAL, - b. shutting down access to all opponents' CARGO, - c. quarantining all opponents to a small area of the FIELD, and - d. blocking all access to the opponents' HANGAR.
+- a. shutting down access to all GAME PIECES, - b. quarantining all opponents to a small area of the FIELD, - c. blocking all access to the LOADING ZONE, and - d. blocking all access to the COMMUNITY

 A single ROBOT blocking access to a particular area of the FIELD is not a violation of this rule.